 Following sustainable NRM principles, we work with these natural systems and processes.
-At a minimum we aim to avoid further depleting or degrading resources.
-Wherever possible we seek to improve these natural resources and preserve them for future generations.
+We aim to avoid further depleting or degrading resources, and wherever possible, we aim to improve these natural resources and preserve them for future generations.
 The Strategy aims to enhance the recognition of natural values by emphasising their social, economic, and environmental benefits, while also incorporating Aboriginal cultural knowledge and practices into resource management.
-The strategy prioritises the conservation and restoration of biodiversity, including flora, fauna, landscapes, and waterways, to support ecological balance.
+The strategy prioritises the conservation and restoration of biodiversity, including flora, fauna, landscapes, and waterways, to support and enhance natural balance.
 It promotes stronger collaboration and engagement with stakeholders, encouraging active involvement from communities, government agencies, and private entities.